vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 #### Create VCH Wizard

-1. Leave the default value of 8, or enter a different value.
+1. In the **Max Container VM image size** text box, leave the default value of 8, or enter a different value.
 2. Select **GB** or **MB**.

 #### vic-machine Option